 - Watering early in the morning or late in the evening will increase the amount of water that reaches the plant’s roots before it evaporates.

 - Don’t waste water by spraying foliage.
-Water only the soil.
+Only water the soil.
 Drip irrigation is an effective way to get water to the plants roots where it is needed.

 - Most grey water from our houses can be used in our gardens; water from your children’s bath, water from washing vegetables, dish washing water….. why not try putting a bucket in the shower?
 Small amounts of detergent shouldn’t do any harm to your plants, especially eco-soaps and detergents.